Factors That Impact Your Car Insurance Rate

 Vehicle

 Year, make, model, and trim level all affect your car insurance rates.
 It all boils down to this: the more your car will cost to repair or replace, the more it will cost to insure.
-This is why sedans are cheaper to insure than trucks, and cars that are five years old are cheaper to insure than brand-new vehicles.
+This is why SUVs are cheaper to insure than luxury vehicles, and cars that are five years old are cheaper to insure than brand-new vehicles.

 Additionally, recent safety features that have been proven to reduce the chances of an accident – such as lane departure warnings or blind spot sensors – may help lower your car insurance rate.